 How to make Easter egg brownies

 Stir vanilla and eggs into the mixture.
-Then add flour and beat until "heavy"
+Then add flour and beat until thick and "heavy" (you should be able to feel it when you're mixing).
+Be careful not to overmix as they will end up quite dense.

 Fold in raspberries and half of the eggs.
 Be careful when folding and don't overfold otherwise the colours will leak into the chocolate mixture.